Tools and Tricks That Help Me Focus Daily (And Write WAY Faster) as a Blog Writer and Strategist

 Doing this will allow your brain to quickly reset and refocus so you can go back to work with fresh thoughts.

-11. Switch up my environments
+Switch up your environments

 Lastly and staying on the topic of refreshing your brain, something I’ve learned about myself is that my brain needs to be refreshed a LOT throughout the day.